 My name is Trevor and I believe every student is a dynamic character with a potential for greatness.
 And I believe educators hold the key to unlocking that potential by building relationships and crafting learning experiences that are engaging and transformative.

 That's why I teach students with project based learning.
-And give keynotes, workshops, and write about my work in the classroom and how effective authentic education can be.
-I presented a TED talk at Tedx San Antonio called "School Should Take Place in the Real Word," and my work has been featured in EdWeek, The Huffington Post, and WeAreTeachers.
+It’s why I give keynotes, workshops, and write about my work in the classroom and how effective authentic education can be.
+It’s the reason I presented a TED talk at Tedx San Antonio called "School Should Take Place in the Real Word," and write for publications like EdWeek, The Huffington Post, and WeAreTeachers.

 My beautiful bride is named Alli and we have a boy named Jack and little princess named Piper.
-Their favorite activities are pointing out rocks and riding our golden retriever Zeke.
+Their favorite activities including telling stories and riding our golden retriever Zeke.

 Over the last few years, I’ve had the opportunity to work with teachers and other educators at schools and conferences around the world.
 From keynoting the Design Expedition in Eindhoven, Netherlands, to helping a school in West Lyons, Iowa explore project based learning, I get to help educators make learning come alive and be memorable for students.